CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

 1. Close your web browser window or tab.

 ###  Task 2: Connect to the emulator from the SDK
+In this task, you'll connect to the Azure Cosmos DB Emulator using the Microsoft.Azure.Cosmos SDK.
+You'll update the connection string in the provided script and write code to create a new database within the emulator, then test the connection by running the script.

 The **Microsoft.Azure.Cosmos** library has already been pre-installed in the .NET script you will use in this exercise.
 Further, some of the boilerplate code has already been written to save you time.
 You will need to update the boilerplate connection string value and write a couple of lines of code to complete the script.